-The number of cases involving recipients of benefits still pending at year's end was 4,057 (2010: 36,410).
+The number of cases involving recipients of benefits still pending at year's end was 4,654 (2011: 4,057).
+As of the balance sheet date, roughly 1,400 pensioners had received their corporate pensions either from special funds established by their former employers or through the so-called "old" payment system.
+In the latter case, pensioners receive their corporate pensions on order and for the account of the PSVaG from the previous payment office until registration with the Consortium is technically finalized.
+Pension claims remaining to be processed from even earlier business years are based primarily on late claims, late registrations and previously disputed cases adjudicated near the end of the reporting year.
 Most of those entitled to benefits on the basis of as yet unsettled claims from 2009 receive the benefits to which they are entitled from a special fund established by the former employer.
 Other pension cases from earlier years are based on long-term claims, late registrations and cases previously in dispute which were settled prior to the close of the business year.

-The number of still pending entitlement cases was 72,750 (2010: 92,287) as of the balance sheet reporting date.
-A total of 4,850 (2010: 13,576) unsettled entitlement cases from the years up to 2008 were still on record.
+The number of still pending entitlement cases was 74,976 (2011: 72,750) as of the balance sheet reporting date.
+A total of 35,995 (2011: 54,919) unsettled entitlement cases from the years up to 2009 were still on record.
 Those entitled to benefits will suffer no disadvantages as a result of this situation, however.